peerkar/liferay-devcon/2023/README.md

 Resources and sample codes to the workshop on 25th May 2023.

+## Slide Deck and Solution Website

 The slide deck is available in *slides* folder and the exercise website solution LAR in the *solutions* folder.
 One wrong federated search key causing an issue in the worksgop is fixed in the solution.

 Steps required after importing it:

+1. Do the steps in "Workshop Setup Instructions" from step 3, unless done already
 1. Search page: (Re)select the Blueprint in the Blueprint Options widget to match to your systems instance
 1. Dashboard page: Reselect Blueprints
 1. Update the asset category IDs and segments entry IDs in the exercise Blueprints